 To properly check out of your room, you need to complete a key return envelope, enclose your room key card, submit to the front desk of the RIT Inn, and remove all your personal belongings.

-Temporary Housing at the RIT Inn
+Short-Term Housing at the RIT Inn

 Residence Life provides two live-in Community Advocate staff members to assist in advocacy, community living, connecting with the RIT campus, conflict resolution, and provide social and educational programs.